cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

 Exercise 2)
 -----------

 So far in this course, we have assumed that the system has reached equilibrium with its surroundings, *i.e.* that the system has reached its most thermodynamically stable state with minimal net exchange of energy with its surroundings.
 This concept of 'equilibration' is incredibly important to Monte Carlo (and many other computational modelling techniques) as it ensures reproducibility of results.
 If we start from an arbitrary initial state with a given set of parameters, the first stage of the calculation will be establishing equilibrium, with the output during this period being of little use and should be omitted from any statistical analysis of the output.
-In DL_MONTE (and DLPOLY) we account for this period of time using the 'equilibration' parameter in the CONTROL file.
+In DL_MONTE (and DL_POLY) we account for this period of time using the 'equilibration' parameter in the CONTROL file.
 This states the point at which output data is included in any statistical analysis.
 This 'equilibration time' will be different for every system with a given set of initial parameters and is usually estimated during preliminary analysis of the data.

 One way of determining when a system has reached equilibrium is by plotting the time evolution of total energy over the course of the simulation, which is what you will now do.